grafana/grafana/docs/sources/setup-grafana/installation/kubernetes/index.md

 # Deploy Grafana on Kubernetes

-This page explains how to install and run Grafana on Kubernetes (K8s).
-It uses Kubernetes manifests for the setup.
-If you prefer Helm, refer to the [Grafana Helm community charts](https://github.com/grafana/helm-charts).
+On this page, you will find instructions for installing and running Grafana on Kubernetes (K8s) using Kubernetes manifests for the setup.
+If Helm is your preferred option, refer to [Grafana Helm community charts](https://github.com/grafana/helm-charts).

 ## Before you begin

 To follow this guide, you need:

-- The latest version of [Kubernetes](https://kubernetes.io/) running either locally or remotely (on a public or private cloud).
+- The latest version of [Kubernetes](https://kubernetes.io/) running either locally or remotely on a public or private cloud.

-- To use in a local environment use any Kubernetes such as [minikube](https://minikube.sigs.k8s.io/docs/), [kind](https://kind.sigs.k8s.io/), [Docker Desktop](https://docs.docker.com/desktop/kubernetes/), and so on.
+- If you plan to use it in a local environment, you can use various Kubernetes options such as Minikube (https://minikube.sigs.k8s.io/docs/), Kind (https://kind.sigs.k8s.io/), Docker Desktop (https://docs.docker.com/desktop/kubernetes/), and others.

-- To use managed cloud services such as [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service/) if you are considering using Kubernetes in a production environment.
+- If you plan to use Kubernetes in a production setting, it's recommended to utilize managed cloud services like [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine), [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service/).

-## System Requirements
+## System requirements

 This section provides minimum hardware and software requirements.

 ### Minimum Hardware Requirements

-- Disk Space = 1 GB
+- Disk space: 1 GB
-- Memory = 750 MiB (approx 750 MB)
+- Memory: 750 MiB (approx 750 MB)
-- CPU = 250m (approx 2.5 cores)
+- CPU: 250m (approx 2.5 cores)

 ### Supported databases